Wisconsin Department of Children and Families - Division of Early Care and Education

 The AG’s Copayment Period (see 18.4)

-Note: Starting with the October 2023 benefit calculation, the benefit calculation will use 30 weekly hours when the child’s average weekly authorized hours are 20 hours or less (part-time authorization) and 35 weekly hours when the child’s average weekly authorized hours are more than 20 hours (full-time authorization).
-Any school closed hours (see 16.1.2.2.2) are added to part-time authorizations after the 30 weekly hour conversion.
-School closed hours are calculated on an hourly amount based on the parent’s approved activity schedule and the child care need schedule. |
+Note: The benefit calculation uses 30 weekly hours to determine the subsidy amount when the child’s weekly authorized hours are 20 hours or less (part-time authorization) and 35 weekly hours when the child’s weekly authorized hours are more than 20 hours (full-time authorization).
+Any school closed hours (see 16.1.1.4.2) are added to part-time authorizations after the 30 weekly hour conversion.
+School closed hours are calculated for individual days based on the parent’s child care need (see 16.1.1.4.2). |

 Copayment Type (see 18.3)